 If the weather is sunny then most tents become unbearably hot by 8am.
 If you want to have a bit of a lie in every morning then try to pitch your tent to the West of trees, hedgerows or other large tents and structures so that your tent is shaded from early morning sunlight.
 Alternatively some tents are made from reflective material and tend to stay cooler for longer.
 Others have openings at both ends in order to create a through-draft.
 Covering your tent with foil or pitching it under a gazebo, parachute or camouflage netting are other ways of keeping your tent cool and shaded.

 And please don’t tie guy ropes together or block the paths which naturally form through the campsites with other obstacles.
 People have to get in and out of the campsite somehow and blocking their access and exit is not only anti-social it is also dangerous in the event of an emergency.
-If you want to prevent people walking past your tent then simply pitch it away from the main pathways and as close to your neighbour’s tent as possible.
+If you want to minimise the number of people walking past your tent then simply pitch it away from the main pathways and as close to your neighbour’s tent as possible.

 Yes, special tickets are available for groups of people who want to share the ethnic experience of living in a tipi for the duration of the festival.
-These cost £950 in 2014, which sounds a lot but the tipis comfortably accommodate 6 people, so you are effectively paying a little over £30 a night each for your accommodation for 5 days.
+These cost £995 in 2017, which sounds a lot but the tipis comfortably accommodate 6 people, so you are effectively paying a little over £33 a night each for your accommodation for 5 nights.

-Up until the 2008 festival, crime at Glastonbury had fallen to an all time low and this was predominantly down to the "Ring Of Steel" Super Fence.
+In recent years crime at Glastonbury has fallen to an all time low and this is predominantly down to the "Ring Of Steel" Super Fence.
 Admittedly, before the fence was introduced in 2002, as many as 100,000 "fence jumpers" would get into the festival without paying, and unfortunately a good number of these people came with the sole intention of helping themselves to everybody else's belongings while they were away from their tents.
 In 2000 I lost count of the number of times I returned to my tent to find it had been ransacked and there were many instances reported of tents being slashed or even being completely removed together with their contents.

 Getting lost at Glastonbury is all part of the fun and in all honesty there are some parts of the site where I still have to look at a map and think twice about which way I need to go in order to get to my desired destination.
 If you do end up going slightly wrong then the chances are you'll stumble across something random and unexpected so it's never really a massive deal.

-There are a few landmarks such as the Pyramid Stage, the Acoustic Tent, the pylons, and the illuminated towers in The Park (see above) and at the main Meeting Point near Williams Green, which are visible from around the site and can be used as navigation beacons.
+There are a few landmarks such as the Pyramid Stage, the Acoustic Tent, the pylons, the illuminated Ribbon Tower in The Park (see above) and the Tony Benn Tower at the main Meeting Point near Williams Green, which are visible from around the site and can be used as navigation beacons.
 Remember that the Pyramid and Other Stages face away from one another and share the same backstage compound, so to find your way from one to the other is simply a matter of following the tracks around in a large circle.

-A third track, known as Stage Road runs from Vehicle Gate 5 to the northwest, past the John Peel Tent and the Silver Hayes Dance Area to the Pyramid/Other Stage backstage area.
+A third track, known as Stage Road runs from Vehicle Gate 5 in the northwest, past the Silver Hayes Dance Area to the Pyramid/Other Stage backstage area.
 It re-emerges from the other side of the Pyramid Field and continues past the Cider Bus, the Kidz, Acoustic and Theatre Fields and on to Pedestrian Gate C in the East.